Tune Smart Connections scoring and ranking algorithms

 |---|---|---|

-| Cosine Similarity | Ranks by embedding similarity between the current note and candidates. | Default when you want stable, feedback-free results. |
+| Cosine Similarity | Ranks by embedding similarity between the current note and candidates. | Baseline when you want stable, feedback-free results. |

-| Similarity Adjusted by Feedback | Penalizes candidates similar to hidden notes. | When you want to reduce recurring noise. |
+| Similarity Adjusted by Feedback | Penalizes candidates similar to hidden notes. | When recurring noise keeps returning after you hide it. |

-| Similarity Weighted by Feedback | Boosts candidates similar to pinned notes and dampens hidden notes. | When you actively pin or hide to steer results. |
+| Similarity Weighted by Feedback | Boosts candidates similar to pinned notes and dampens hidden notes. | When pinned and hidden signals represent real preference for a repeatable workflow. |

-| Similarity Weighted by Key + Frontmatter | Multiplies similarity based on key fragments and frontmatter matches. | When metadata should emphasize or de-emphasize results. |
+| Similarity Weighted by Key + Frontmatter | Multiplies similarity based on key fragments and frontmatter matches. | When metadata, paths, or headings should emphasize or de-emphasize results. |

 Ranking algorithms